AdobeDocs/experience-manager-65.de-DE/help/assets/preparing-assets-for-translation.md

 Experience Manager interface provides a **[!UICONTROL References]** panel that displays a list of language roots that have been created within Assets.

-1. In der Konsole „Assets“ wählen Sie die Sprach-Master-Vorlage aus, für die Sie Sprachkopien erstellen möchten.
+1. Wählen Sie in der Assets-Konsole die Sprachprimärdatei aus, für die Sie Sprachkopien erstellen möchten.
 1. Click the GlobalNav icon, and choose **[!UICONTROL References]** to open the [!UICONTROL Reference] pane.

    ![chlimage_1-122](assets/chlimage_1-122.png)